BASE: A foundation for impact on plastic waste (Part 1/4)

 Even in the world’s largest economies, many materials - particularly plastics - are landfilled, incinerated, or exported instead of recycled.
 In less developed parts of the world, even simple collection systems are often infrequent and inconsistent, or missing entirely.

 rePurpose Global, as a circularity and waste action platform, is working to change this story.
 With a mission to end plastic waste and drive more circular solutions, the organization has been pioneering Verified Plastic Recovery (VPR) solutions - developed using the 'BASE' framework.
 VPR fixes broken waste management value chains in under-served regions of the globe by channeling finance to where it’s needed.
-BASE - the framework for impact creation - is an acronym, standing for: Baseline, Additionality, Solution, Evalution.

 Solving the plastic crisis isn’t straightforward, but it is possible.
-With rigorous protocols, meticulous execution, and with people and community at the heart of the work; rePurpose Global is quietly revolutionizing the waste management sector.
+With rigorous protocols, meticulous execution, and with people and community at the heart of the work; rePurpose Global is revolutionizing the waste management sector.

 Impact projects